cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 First, we need to decide what the shape of our inputs is supposed to be.
 Since it's a matrix with a one-hot-vector for each position in the equation string, this is simply `(MAX_EQUATION_LENGTH, N_FEATURES)`.
-We'll pass that input to a first layer consisting of 256 LSTM cells.
+We'll pass that input to a first layer consisting of 20 (bidirectional) LSTM cells.
 Each will look at the input, character by character, and output a single value.

-Now, ideally we'd use the activation of each LSTM on each of the sequence items and then use them as inputs to our decoder.
-It seems Keras is having a hard time with this, so the accepted workaround is to let the LSTM cells output single values each after going through the whole input, and then repeat these vectors using `RepeatVector` to feed the decoder network.
-There's an issue on Keras discussing this [here](https://github.com/fchollet/keras/issues/5203).
+There are several ways to build a Seq2Seq model.
+The simplest way is to simply collect all information about the input sequence in a fixed vector, then have the decoder generate a sequence from that.
+To make this possible, we use `RepeatVector` to feed the decoder network with the representation in each time step.
+For a more detailed discussion about Seq2Seq models in Keras, see [here](https://github.com/fchollet/keras/issues/5203).

 So after we repeat the encoded vector `n` times with `n` being the (maximum)